robodrive-24/toolkit/README.md

 > **Note:** The cash awards are donated by our sponsors and are **shared** among five tracks.
 We reserve the right to examine the validity of each submission.
 For more information, kindly refer to the [Terms & Conditions](#balance_scale-terms--conditions) section.

-Additionally, we provide the following awards for
+Additionally, we provide the following awards for participants that meet certain conditions.

 | Award | Honor | Condition |
 | :- | :- | :- |